conorbmurphy/Predicting-Seizures/README.md

 ### Method of Moments and Channel Means

-In addition to the above, I calculated variations on the method of moments including the following:
+In addition to the above, I calculated variations on statistical moments including the following:

 1. Channel mean for the entire recording and in 1-minute segments
 2. Variance (channel and total)